IntelliTect/TfsHistory/README.md

 # TfsHistory
 PowerShell script to get the change history of a project using TFS version control as a CSV file.

+## Purpose
+If your code requires any type of audit from external entities, you may be asked to provide a list of all the changes made to files during a window of time.
+While history in TFS can provide this, it does it by changeset not by file.
+To see it by file, only one file can be seen at a time.
+This tool allows you to get a list of all changes including filename and date changed.
+It works for Team Foundation Version Control (TFVC).

 This is a simple script that calls the TFS API to get the history of all files in the project.
 It pulls the changesets and then expands to all files touched.
-The results are exported to a file in a CSV format.
+The results are exported to a file (default name is FileHistory.csv) in a CSV format in the current folder.

 ### Output Format
 The CSV format has the following columns: